sriramsripada20s/Sriram-Sripada-Portfolio/README.md

 **University of Hyderabad Jan 2021 - Feb 2022**

-Post Graduate Diploma in Artificial Intelligence and Machine Learning (PGD - AI & ML)
+Post Graduate Diploma in Artificial Intelligence and Machine Learning

 **Osmania University Aug 2016 - Aug 2020**

-Bachelor of Engineering in Electronics and Communication Engineering (BE - ECE)
+Bachelor of Engineering in Electronics and Communication Engineering

 # Skills